-The activities of the Fund are regulated by the Fund's constitution.
+The Fund's constitution regulates the activities of the Fund.
 Owing to the limitations on the scope of activities contained in the constitution, future activities of the Fund will be confined to investment in listed and unlisted assets to provide a mixture of income and capital growth to investors.